grafana/k6-docs/src/data/markdown/docs/03 cloud/04 Integrations/05 Cloud APM/03 Grafana Cloud.md

 Save the Grafana Cloud configuration for the current organization.

-Now, you can use the [test builder](/test-authoring/test-builder) to enable the integration for a new or existing test on the organization.
+Note that configuring the Grafana Cloud settings for an organization does not enable the integration.
+You have to enable it manually for each test using the [test builder](/test-authoring/test-builder).

+Now, create a new test with the test builder or select a test - previously created with the test builder.
+Click the `Cloud APM` option on the test builder sidebar to enable the integration for the test.

 ![Cloud APM - Grafana Cloud Test Builder UI](images/grafana-cloud-app-testbuilder.png)